Causality: a decision theoretic approach: Axioms

 \end{Axiom}

-While Axiom \ref{ax:axiom3} describes the conditional independence properties of variables that are directly related to each other, Axiom \ref{ax:axiom4} analyzes the independence properties of variables that are not directly related to each other.
-Axiom \ref{ax:axiom4} states that two variables that do not cause each other are independent of each other once we condition on any set that includes $i$ and $j$'s causes.
+\autoref{ax:axiom4} complements Axioms \ref{ax:axiom3} and \ref{ax:secret}, and all three jointly imply that the set of causes of $i$ is informative and a sufficient statistic for $i$.
+While \autoref{ax:axiom3} describes the conditional independence properties of variables that cause each other, \autoref{ax:axiom4} describes the independence properties of variables that do \emph{not} cause each other.
+Furthermore, while \autoref{ax:secret} shows when we can extrapolate joint conditional independence from individual conditional independence, \autoref{ax:axiom4} states when two variables are individually conditionally independent of each other.

-To understand Axiom \ref{ax:axiom4}'s normative appeal, consider the DAG in Figure \ref{fig:figaxiom4} below, where arrows point from cause to effect.
-If a DM had to predict the value of $i$ and knew the realizations $x_b$ and $x_c$ (and perhaps some other noncauses, say $k$), should the DM pay for information about the realization of $j$?
-Our axiom says the DM should not pay for this information, which is quite sensible: once the DM knows the values of $b$ and $c$, he knows all there is to know about the relation between $i$ and $j$.
-Thus, extra information on $j$ is useless for predicting the value of $i$.